Code-Institute-Submissions/cumbrian-kayaking/README3.md

 Modal button shows color change at hover, pointer and after clicked

-###### Button working
+###### Buttons working

-Button shows pointer and state during hover
+Buttons in jumbotron, footer, contact section and modal  shows pointer and state during hover

-button color changes after use
+button color change color  after use

-Links in Team member work and connect to social sites
+Social inks in Team section work and connect to social sites Social links in Footer section work and connect to social sites

 ###### Contact form works